Battle of Sarantaporo: Battle

 At 7 a.m. on 9 October, the Greek infantry began its assault on Sarantaporo.
 The 1st, 2nd and 3rd Divisions attacked the Ottoman main line frontally, their advance hampered by accurate Ottoman rifle and artillery fire and the ruggedness of the terrain.
 In the meantime, the 4th Division conducted a flanking maneuver from the west with the intention of occupying the Porta Pass, and striking the rear of the Ottoman positions.
 The 5th Division advanced further to the west towards the village of Zampourda which was situated on the other bank of the Haliacmon River, with the intention of protecting the left flank of the Greek forces emerging from the Sarantaporo pass.
 The cavalry brigade moved on the extreme west along the road towards Servia, planning to block the bridge across the Haliacmon.
-Attacking from the east of the pass the Konstantinopoulos Evzone detachment overcame stiff resistance at Vlacholeivado and captured the village, but failing to advance further due to heavy fog.
+Attacking from the east of the pass the Konstantinopoulos Evzone detachment overcame stiff resistance at Vlacholeivado and captured the village, but failed to advance further due to heavy fog.
 At 2 p.m., the main bulk of the Greek artillery was brought to the main line, joining the engagement.
 Despite suffering heavy casualties, the three divisions had halted some 500–700 m from the Ottoman trenches intending to launch a final assault the following morning.

 The 4th Division fought its way through the villages of Metaxas and Rachovo.
 Upon reaching the Porta Pass it engaged in a bloody clash with the defenders, securing its objective at 5 p.m.
 The 5th Division and the Gennadis Evzone detachment were confronted by four Ottoman reserve battalions at Lazarades which held their ground until sunset.
 The commander of the cavalry brigade ordered his unit to encamp at Loudani, refusing to advance further because of the resistance offered by the Ottomans at Lazarades.
 Fearing that they would be encircled by the Konstantinopoulos Evzone detachment, the Ottomans began to withdraw at 7 p.m., towards their second defensive line at Hani 739, under the cover of the night.
 Before retreating they fired a 20-minute artillery barrage on Greek positions along the entire frontline.
 Unaware of the Ottoman retreat the Greeks failed to use the opportunity and cut their access to the bridge across the Haliacmon.
 Upon reaching their second defensive line, the Ottomans became aware of the 4th Divisions' seizure of Porta Pass and panic spread in their ranks and many soldiers fled, abandoning their equipment.
 On the morning of 10 October, the 4th Division charged down the northern slope of the Rahovo Mountain, surprising the Ottoman infantry and artillerymen who abandoned over twenty Krupp guns and engaged in a disorganized retreat.
 The Greek cavalry's indecision once again enabled the fleeing Ottomans to safely reach Servia and Kozani.